jwcarr/eyekit/GUIDE.md

 Contributing
 ------------

-Eyekit is still in an early stage of development, but I am very happy to receive bug reports and suggestions via the [GitHub Issues page](https://github.com/jwcarr/eyekit/issues).
-If you'd like to work on new features or fix stuff that's currently broken, please feel free to fork the repo and/or raise an issue to discuss details.
+I am happy to receive bug reports and suggestions via the [GitHub Issues page](https://github.com/jwcarr/eyekit/issues).
+If you'd like to work on new features or fix stuff that's broken, please feel free to fork the repo and/or raise an issue to discuss details.
 Before sending a pull request, you should check that the unit tests pass using [Pytest](https://pytest.org):

 ```shell
 pytest tests/